 - PT 111: 6 Supervision courses (These classes must be taken with at least two supervisors)

 - PT 102: Individual Supervision: at least 200 hours of individual psychoanalytic supervision with a minimum of 3 different supervisors.
-50 hours must be taken with one supervisor focussing on one case (control analysis) and at least 50 more hours must be taken with a second analyst working on an additional one or more cases.
+50 of these hours must be taken with one supervisor focussing on one case (control analysis) and at least 50 more hours must be taken with a second analyst working on an additional one or more cases.

-- Supervisors cannot be the candidate's training analyst
+- Supervisors cannot be or have been the candidate's training analyst

-- Supervisors must have been NAAP certified for at least 5 years
+- Supervisors must have been certified for at least 5 years

 - Disclaimer: the term 'supervision' refers to a process of instruction aimed at teaching psychoanalytic skills.
 It is not eligible to be used for licensing or insurance purposes, unless permitted by state law.

 - PT 101: A minimum of 400 hours with a certified analyst, including at least two years of weekly sessions.
 For students wishing for a in-person experience, ten percent of required hours may be spent with a local analyst from a different orientation, provided that this analyst be NAAP registered.